cbrnr/python-intro-short/06-Loops/06-Loops.md

 Note that we have to use `list` in order to see all the elements that `range` creates at once (more on lists soon).

-A loop can iterate not only over `range`, but over any sequence-like object (or rather, over any collection, which is a data type that can contain more than one elements).
+A loop can iterate not only over `range`, but over any *sequence-like* object (a data type that can contain more than one elements).
 We will learn more about three widely-used container types (strings, lists, and dictionaries) in the next chapters.

 Here's a short preview of what a loop can do.
 First, we can iterate over a string:

 ```python
 for s in "Hello World!":
     print(s)
 ```

 Here, `s` sequentially gets all characters of the string `"Hello World!"` as the loop iterates.
 That is, in the first iteration `s` contains the character `"H"`, in the second `"e"`, and so on.
-The `print` function is called in each iteration with the single characters as arguments, so the output looks like this (the `print` function automatically inserts a newline at the end, though this can be changed with its `end` parameter):
+The `print` function is called in each iteration with the single characters `s` as arguments, so the output looks like this (the `print` function automatically inserts a newline at the end, though this can be changed with its `end` parameter):

 ```
 H